-We love our Jambalaya saucey and occasionally use spaghetti sauce in it but found that we like it made with Crushed Tomatoes, Rotel Tomatoes and Tomato Sauce just as well if not more so.
+We love our Jambalaya saucy and occasionally use spaghetti sauce in it but found that we like it made with Crushed Tomatoes, Rotel Tomatoes, and Tomato Sauce just as well if not more so.
 This way gives a great Tomato flavor.

 Add a cup of Chicken Broth for a touch of chicken flavor.
 Give everything a stir and you’re ready to let the Jambalaya Cook for 7-8 or so hours on low or 3-4 on high.

 With about 30-45 minutes left until the Jambalaya is ready throw in your raw cleaned and tails off shrimp.
 At this point also start your rice cooking.

 When finished serve Jambalaya over cooked rice.
 It’s such a hearty meal.
 Enjoy!

 Let us know below if you’ve made Jambalaya and how it turned out or what changes you’ve made to your recipe.